top of page

 Nine with an Eight-Wing: the Referee

-Can feel internally conflicted with regard to anger, but have more ability to express your emotions openly in the face of conflict.
+You may feel internally conflicted with regard to anger, but you have more ability to express your emotions openly in the face of conflict.
 You are more confident but may also have passive-aggressive and stubborn tendencies.

 Nine with a One-Wing: the Dreamer

-A strong sense of right and wrong when working towards your goals and are more likely to take part in social justice.
+You have a strong sense of right and wrong when working towards your goals, and you are more likely to take part in social justice.
 You are more introverted and self-critical.

 DIRECTION OF GROWTH